japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreSaveExec.md

 `storeUpdateFunction` creates a new `NextIterator`:

-* When requested for next state value (row), the iterator traverses over the key-value state pairs until the [watermarkPredicateForKeys](WatermarkSupport.md#watermarkPredicateForKeys) holds `true` for the key.
+* When requested for next state value (row), the iterator traverses over the key-value aggregate state pairs until the [watermark predicate for keys](WatermarkSupport.md#watermarkPredicateForKeys) holds `true` for a key.

-    If so, the iterator [removes the key](../streaming-aggregation/StreamingAggregationStateManager.md#remove) from the state store (via the [StreamingAggregationStateManager](#stateManager)) and increments the [numRemovedStateRows](#numRemovedStateRows) and [number of output rows](#numOutputRows) metrics.
-The value of the key removed is returned as the next element.
+    If so, the iterator [removes the key](../streaming-aggregation/StreamingAggregationStateManager.md#remove) from the state store (via the [StreamingAggregationStateManager](#stateManager)) and increments the [number of removed state rows](#numRemovedStateRows) and [number of output rows](#numOutputRows) metrics.

+    The value of the removed key is returned as the next element.

 * When requested to close, the iterator updates the [time to remove](#allRemovalsTimeMs) metric (to be the time to process all the state rows) and [time to commit changes](#commitTimeMs) (to be the time taken for the [StreamingAggregationStateManager](#stateManager) to [commit state changes](../streaming-aggregation/StreamingAggregationStateManager.md#commit)).

-    In the end, the iterator [setStoreMetrics](StateStoreWriter.md#setStoreMetrics) and [setOperatorMetrics](StateStoreWriter.md#setOperatorMetrics).
+    In the end, the iterator records metrics of the [StateStore](StateStoreWriter.md#setStoreMetrics) and this [stateful operator](StateStoreWriter.md#setOperatorMetrics).

 #### <span id="doExecute-storeUpdateFunction-Complete"> Complete